 TRADITIONAL BALINESE FOOD

-There are two traditional Balinese dishes you should not miss: It’s a must to try the Babi Guling, the crispy skin and pieces of grilled suckling pig which is a specialty of the town of Gianyar, and the Bebek Betutu, a delicious duck specialty, slowly baked in banana leaves together with many different herbs and spices.
+There are two traditional Balinese dishes that stick out: Babi Guling, the crispy skin and pieces of grilled suckling pig which is a specialty of the town of Gianyar, and the Bebek Betutu, a delicious duck specialty, slowly baked in banana leaves together with many different herbs and spices.
 To try "Babi Guling" watch out for signboards at small restaurants which specialize in this dish.
-The "Bebek" you should try in MURNI’S WARUNG next to the bridge in Campuhan, Ubud.

 BEER, WINE, AND LOCAL ALCOHOLIC BEVERAGES

-In restaurants you’ll pay for a large bottle of local beer between 12,000 and 80,000 Rupiah (plus 21% tax and service charge in hotels).
-A small glass of mediocre Australian table wine costs 50,000 to 80,000 Rupiah ++.
-Prices for a bottle of any better wine start between 280,000 Rupiah and 600,000 Rupiah, depending on where you are.
+In restaurants you’ll pay for a large bottle of local beer between 28,000 and 100,000 Rupiah (plus plus (++), means plus 10% tax and 5-11% service charge in hotels and some restaurants).
+A small glass of mediocre Australian table wine costs 50,000 to 80,000 Rp.
+Prices for a bottle of any better wine start between 300,000 Rupiah and 600,000 Rupiah, depending on where you are.
 Prices for wine and champagne in many hotels are outrageous compared with Western countries.

 The good news is that the choice of available wines from Australia, California, Chile, France, Italy, New Zealand, Portugal and South Africa has recently increased.
-If you think the prices of these imports are too high, you should at least try the HATTEN wines, one rosé wine and two types of white wine made from grapes grown in North Bali and sold in restaurants for 120,000 to 180,000 Rupiah and in hotels for sometimes 450,000 Rupiah ++ per bottle.
-The same company is producing also a rosé sparkling wine named "JEPUN" with a refreshing fruity taste.
-"JEPUN" is about 50% to 100% more expensive than HATTEN Rosé.
-HATTEN’s newer white sparkling wine named "TANJUNG" is also getting quite popular.
+If you think the prices of these imports are too high, you should at least try the HATTEN wines, made from grapes grown in North Bali and sold in restaurants for 120,000 to 180,000 Rupiah and in hotels for sometimes 450,000 Rupiah ++ per bottle.

-This is really bad news for all Balinese who have enjoyed Arak, Tuak, and Brem as long as anybody can remember.
-It is a tradition that in all villages the men meet in the evening in "drinking clubs" where they discuss the news of the day and get slowly stoned on their rather potent home brews.
+Balinese enjoy their home brewed Arak, Tuak, and Brem.
+It is a tradition that in all villages the men meet sometimes in the evening in where they discuss the news of the day and get slowly high (or low) on their rather potent home brews.

 Tuak (about 5% alcohol) is a sweet palm wine made from the juice of the coconut palm flower which is stored for about one month for fermentation.
 Brem is made from black glutinous rice and coconut milk; the alcohol content is about 7% to 9% after three days fermentation.
 Most popular with foreigners is Arak: a colorless, sugarless spirit distilled from either Brem or Tuak with 20% to 50% alcohol content.
-A whole bottle costs about Rupiah 40,000, and it is usually served ‘on the rocks’ as "Arak Attack" or "Arak Madu" (Arak, lemon or orange juice, and honey).
+A whole bottle costs about Rupiah 60,000, and it is usually served ‘on the rocks’ as "Arak Attack" or "Arak Madu" (Arak, lemon or orange juice, and honey).
 You should try it at least once.
-There is no hang-over as long as you don’t mix your drinks, and many visitors don’t order anything else after they have discovered Arak.